praveenjuge/mosaic/content/blog/hello-world.md

 Welcome to our first blog post on Mosaic!

 At Mosaic, we simplify the creation of Open Graph (OG) social images by automating the process with screenshots.
-Our aim is to boost your link's click-through rates with captivating OG images.
+We take the hassle out of creating an OG image for every page, allowing you to showcase the beautiful website you already have.

 With Mosaic, you can effortlessly generate these screenshots and integrate them into your website in under a minute, no coding skills required.

 We invite you to explore our [changelog](https://mosaicimg.com/changelog) for the latest updates and features.
 For any assistance or support, visit our [help page](https://mosaicimg.com/help).